massdriver-cloud/mass/docs/helpdocs/bundle/template-refresh.md

 #### Overriding Template Source Repos

-`MD_TEMPLATES_SRCS` can be set to a comma-separated list of GitHub repo URLs.
+Some teams may have multiple repos of templates, if you need to add additional source repositories `MD_TEMPLATES_SRCS` can be set to a comma-separated list of GitHub repo URLs.

 ```shell
 MD_TEMPLATES_SRCS="https://github.com/foo-corp/api-templates,https://github.com/bar-corp/ml-templates"